-I spent years studying Warren Buffett, Peter Lynch, and David Gardner —highlighting every insight and building my knowledge brick by brick.
+I read every investing book I could find, studied Warren Buffett, Peter Lynch, and David Gardner, and spent years building my knowledge brick by brick.

 “There has to be a better way to learn this.”